Who we are

 As a result of the crisis in the east of Ukraine, many people had to leave their home regions.
 Currently approximately 1,400,000 internally displaced persons (IDPs) are registered in Ukraine.
 Many of them have settled in Kharkiv, Dnipropetrivsk and Zaporizhzhya regions, as well as in government-controlled areas of Donetsk and Luhansk regions.
 This poses great challenges for the hosting municipalities, which often lack capacities to address the needs of the local population and now face extra tasks such as: providing accommodation, empolyment and social aid to IDPs.

-In order to address the crisis in Eastern Ukraine, German government started a number of projects in Eastern Ukraine, which are being implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH locally in cooperation with local and international partners.
+In order to address the crisis in Eastern Ukraine, German government started a number of projects in Eastern Ukraine, which were united to create the Cluster “Perspectives for Eastern Ukraine", and are being implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH locally in cooperation with local and international partners.
 The activities of the projects focus on the following thematic areas: municipal services, education, healthcare, emergency management, increasing employability of IDP.
-GIZ in

 GIZ supports municipalities where help is most needed.
-The IIPU activities focus on the following thematic areas: municipal services, education, healthcare, integration, civil society, and emergency management.
+The activities of the Cluster focus on the following thematic areas: municipal services, education, healthcare, integration, civil society, and emergency management.